About...

 I have been using the 1995 edition of the NASB since Feb of 1999, and my wife has been using her 1977 edition since 1986.
 During the seven years that we were members of the parent church of our Bible college, the NASB was the most commonly used version by the pastor and staff and was strongly recommended.
 This is noteworthy because Tyndale places a very large emphasis in original languages.

-My personal comfort with the NASB undoubtably came from the fact that the NASB reads very much like the King James which I grew up with.
+My personal comfort with the NASB undoubtably came in part from the fact that the NASB reads very much like the King James which I grew up with.
 I believe this version is very similar to the KJV because both are literal translations, but also because I believe that the NASB was translated with an attitude of conformity to the King James.
 I qualify this by two factors.
-First, 'Thy,' Thee,' and 'Thou' were retained in the 1977 edition when referring to God, and secondly, all the verses (or verse portions) which are included in the KJV, but generally excluded from Critical Text Bibles are included (in brackets with translation notes) in the NASB.
+First, 'Thy,' Thee,' and 'Thou' were retained in the 1977 edition when referring to God, and secondly, verses (or verse portions) which are included in the KJV, but generally excluded from Critical Text Bibles are included (in brackets with translation notes) in the NASB.
 This is a greatly appretiated feature, and one that makes me quite confident using the NASB.

 Text Used